Stuffed shells are great! They take some time, but are well worth it and if you make a big batch, you can freeze the leftovers.

-These were in the NY Times recently and it seemed like the right time to give them a try.
+These were in the NY Times and it seemed like the right time to give them a try.
 I’ve made them a bunch of times and these are always good.

 Spinach and Ricotta Stuffed Shells

 - 1 pound baby spinach, rinsed, or 2 pounds bunch spinach, stemmed and washed thoroughly